TomatoXpert/Auth-Guard-Privacy-Policy/README.md

 **Auth Guard** does not sell, trade, or share your data.
 We do not use your data for marketing or tracking outside the scope of server security.

 ### 5. Contact
-For data deletion requests, please contact the Server Administrator where Auth Guard is active.
+For data deletion requests, please contact the Server Administrator by using `.contact`.